asri6725/kNN/readME.txt

 Run the program with 3 command line arguments- location for learning file, location of testing file, kNN (k can be any number).

+(Example test file is created, you can create your own.
+Do not learn with pima-CFS.csv. :) )

 run command example - java MyClassifier pima.csv test.csv 1NN

 ------------------------------------------------------------------------------------------------------
 Output will contain just "yes" or "no" for each line of the test file.
 ------------------------------------------------------------------------------------------------------

-The dataset takes in different patients’ information and is primarily used to determine the presence of diabetes.
+The dataset takes in different patientsâ€™ information and is primarily used to determine the presence of diabetes.

 There are nine attributes in total for each tuple (9 columns including weather the patient